E9

 Safety High-Limit Overtemperature Trip

-Furnace shows E9; unit shuts down on overheat
+Furnace shows E9; unit shuts down due to overheating.

 Advertisements